Budget planner

 To support proactive budgeting, the tool overlays red dotted lines on the cost trend chart.
 These lines visually represent projected costs, which can be calculated using either a specific anticipated value or a growth rate defined by the user.
 This allows teams to compare actual spending against forecasted trends and adjust their budgets or usage accordingly.

-Whether you're scaling your operations, staying within a defined budget, or assessing financial performance, the budget planner provides a solid, data-driven basis for informed and strategic decision-making.
+Whether an organization is scaling their operations, staying within a defined budget, or assessing financial performance, the budget planner provides a solid, data-driven basis for informed and strategic decision-making.

 Export the cost trend visualization using the Export Image button to seamlessly integrate it into business presentations.